cyakarin/hello-worlds/README.md

 ## About This repository
-* Set of various programming language.
+* Set of various programming language hello world.

 ## Language list
 * ruby